Current Registration Procedures for PSYCH 496, 498, and 499

-Please follow the procedure outlined below to registration for the following types of credit for spring quarter 2020: PSYCH 496 (Peer Teaching), PSYCH 498 (Directed Reading), and PSYCH 499 (Undergraduate Research).
+Please follow the procedure outlined below to registration for the following types of credit: PSYCH 496 (Peer Teaching), PSYCH 498 (Directed Reading), and PSYCH 499 (Undergraduate Research).

 The faculty email must include: